Easy Homemade Brownies

 - 1/2 cup chocolate chips

 - Preheat the oven to 350 degrees.
-Grease an 8 x 8 inch baking dish.
+Grease an 8 x 8 inch baking dish with butter.
 Set aside.

 Amount Per Serving: Calories: 391Total Fat: 21gSaturated Fat: 13gCholesterol: 112mgSodium: 158mgCarbohydrates: 50gFiber: 4gSugar: 40gProtein: 5g